HewlettPackard/ilo-rest-api-docs/iLO5_Redfish_Reference.md

 ## EventService.v1_0_8.EventService
 ```@odata.type: "#EventService.v1_0_8.EventService"```

-This is the schema definition for the Event Service.
+The EventService resource describes the Event Service.
 It represents the properties for the service itself and has links to the actual list of subscriptions.
 ### Resource Instances
 |Uri|HTTP Allow|
 |---|---|